Preamble

 The House of Representatives shall be composed of Members chosen every second Year by the People of the several States, and the Electors in each State shall have the Qualifications requisite for Electors of the Upper House of the State Legislature.

-No Person shall be a Representative who shall not have attained to the Age of twenty Years, and been five Years a Citizen of the United States, nor shall any person be elected as a Representative more than eight times or serve as one for more than sixteen years, and who shall not, when elected, be an Inhabitant of that State and District in which they shall be chosen, or attained an Age of full Retirement.
+No Person shall be a Representative who shall not have attained to the Age of twenty Years or attained the Age of sixty-five Years, and been five Years a Citizen of the United States, nor shall any person be elected as a Representative more than eight times or serve as one for more than sixteen years, and who shall not, when elected, be an Inhabitant of that State and District in which they shall be chosen.

 The Congress shall, and within every subsequent Term of six Years, conduct a Census of the population of the United States for the purposes of apportionment and representation for the House of Representatives.
-Each state shall be entitled to the same amount of Representatives prior to this Constitution.
+Each state shall be entitled to the same amount of Representatives prior to this Constitution and to the next Census.

 The House of Representatives shall choose their Speaker and other Officers, but if the House of Representatives is unable to elect a Speaker of the House within two elections or two weeks of one being absent, the President shall appoint a Representative to Speaker until the House of Representatives is able to elect a Speaker of the House.
 Once one has been elected by the House of Representatives, then the appointed Speaker of the House shall be removed from power, unless the Representatives elect on said appointee.